BryanAbate/ScalaPRSS/README.md

 Do `mvn test`

 ## See the scaladoc
-Open index.html inside the scaladocs folder.
+Open index.html inside the docs folder.

 ## Needed features
 * Move from Maven to sbt